-LABEL DESCRIPTION Apply Use this button to have the NWA use a specific configuration file.
-Click a configuration file's row to select it and click Apply to have the NWA use that configuration file.
-The NWA does not have to restart in order to use a different configuration file, although you will need to wait for a few minutes while the system reconfigures.
-The following screen gives you options for what the NWA is to do if it encounters an error in the configuration file.
-Apply Configuration File Apply Configuration File File Name: system-default.conf If applying the configuration file encounters an error: Immediately stop applying the configuration file Immediately stop applying the configuration file and roll back to the previous configuration Ignore errors and finish applying the configuration file Ignore errors and finish applying the configuration file and then roll back to the previous configuration Immediately stop applying the configuration file - this is not recommended because it would leave the rest of the configuration blank.
+LABEL DESCRIPTION Apply Use this button to have the NWA/WAC use a specific configuration file.
+Click a configuration file's row to select it and click Apply to have the NWA/WAC use that configuration file.
+The NWA/WAC does not have to restart in order to use a different configuration file, although you will need to wait for a few minutes while the system reconfigures.
+The following screen gives you options for what the NWA/WAC is to do if it encounters an error in the configuration file.
+Apply Configuration File 1 of 1 Show 50 Show Apply Configuration File File Name: system-default.conf If applying the configuration file encounters an error: If applying the configuration file encounters an error: Immediately stop applying the configuration file Immediately stop applying the configuration file Immediately stop applying the configuration file and roll back to the previous configuration Immediately stop applying the configuration file Ignore errors and finish applying the configuration file Ignore errors and finish applying the configuration file and then roll back to the previous configuration OK Cancel Immediately stop applying the configuration file - this is not recommended because it would leave the rest of the configuration blank.
 If the interfaces were not configured before the first error, the console port may be the only way to access the device.
-Immediately stop applying the configuration file and roll back to the previous configuration - this gets the NWA started with a fully valid configuration file as quickly as possible.
+Immediately stop applying the configuration file and roll back to the previous configuration - this gets the NWA/WAC started with a fully valid configuration file as quickly as possible.
 Ignore errors and finish applying the configuration file - this applies the valid parts of the configuration file and generates error logs for all of the configuration file's errors.
-This lets the NWA apply most of your configuration and you can refer to the logs for what to fix.
-Ignore errors and finish applying the configuration file and then roll back to the previous configuration - this applies the valid parts of the configuration file, generates error logs for all of the configuration file's errors, and starts the NWA with a fully valid configuration file.
-Click OK to have the NWA start applying the configuration file or click Cancel to close the screen This column displays the number for each configuration file entry.
+This lets the NWA/WAC apply most of your configuration and you can refer to the logs for what to fix.
+Ignore errors and finish applying the configuration file and then roll back to the previous configuration - this applies the valid parts of the configuration file, generates error logs for all of the configuration file's errors, and starts the NWA/WAC with a fully valid configuration file.
+Click OK to have the NWA/WAC start applying the configuration file or click Cancel to close the screen This column displays the number for each configuration file entry.
 This field is a sequential value, and it is not associated with a specific address.
 The total number of configuration files that you can save depends on the sizes of the configuration files and the available flash storage space.
+File Name This column displays the label that identifies a configuration file.
+You cannot delete the following configuration files or change their file names.
+The system-default.conf file contains the NWA/WAC's default settings.
+Select this file and click Apply to reset all of the NWA/WAC settings to the factory defaults.
+This configuration file is included when you upload a firmware package.
+The startup-config.conf file is the configuration file that the NWA/WAC is currently using.
+If you make and save changes during your management session, the changes are applied to this configuration file.
+The NWA/WAC applies configuration changes made in the Web Configurator to the configuration file when you click Apply or OK .
+It applies configuration changes made via commands when you use the write command. changes made the commands when you use no write command.
+The lastgood.conf is the most recently used (valid) configuration file that was saved when the device last restarted.
+If you upload and apply a configuration file with an error, you can apply lastgood.conf to return to a valid configuration.